-Mathematical Methods is a course designed for students who are able to apply more abstract ideas in Mathematics and may need Mathematical Methods for future career or study options.
-Students will study techniques, routines and processes involving rational and real arithmetic, algebraic manipulation, equation solving, graph sketching, differentiation and integration with and without the use of technology.
+Mathematical Methods is a course designed for students who can apply more abstract ideas in Mathematics and may need Mathematical Methods for future career or study options.
+Students will study techniques, routines and processes involving rational and real arithmetic, algebraic manipulation, equation solving, graph sketching, differentiation and integration with and without the use of CAS technology.